-As we discussed in Chapter 10, artificial spiking neurons are really point processes with a NET\RECEIVE block that calls net\event() (e.g. IntFire1).
-The "membrane state variable" of an artificial neuron has very simple dynamics, and space is not a factor, so the time course of the membrane state is known analytically and it is relatively easy to compute when the next spike will occur.
-Since artificial neurons do not need numerical integration, they can be used in discrete event simulations that run several orders of magnitude faster than simulations involving biophysical neuron models.
+As we discussed in Chapter 10, artificial spiking neurons are actually point processes with a NET_RECEIVE block that calls net_event() (e.g. IntFire1).
+An artificial neuron has a "membrane state variable" with very simple dynamics, and space is not a factor, so the time course of the integration state is known analytically and it is relatively easy to compute when the next spike will occur.
+Since artificial neurons do not need numerical integration, they can be used in discrete event simulations that run several orders of magnitude faster than simulations involving biophysical model cells.
 Their simplicity also makes it very easy to work with them.
 Consequently, artificial spiking neurons are particularly useful for prototyping network models.